 You should take steps to protect against unauthorized access to your password, phone, and computer by, among other things, signing off after using a shared computer, choosing a robust, unique password that nobody else knows or can easily guess, and keeping your log-in and password private.
 We are not responsible for any lost, stolen, or compromised passwords or for any activity on your account via unauthorized password activity.

-We do not knowingly collect, use, or disclose information from children under 18, except as required by law or regulation.
-If we learn that we have collected the Personal Data of a child under 18, we will take steps to delete the information as soon as possible.
-Please immediately contact us if you become aware that a child has provided us with Personal Data.
+We do not knowingly collect, use, or disclose personal data from children, except as required by law or regulation.
+If we learn that we have collected the personal data of a child, we will take steps to delete the personal data as soon as possible.
+Please immediately contact us if you become aware that a child has provided us with personal data.

-This Policy is current as of the Effective Date set forth above.
+This Policy is current as of the Effective Date posted above.
 We may change this Policy from time to time, so please be sure to check back periodically.
-We will post any changes to this Policy on our Site.
+We will post any changes to this Policy on our website.

-If you have questions about the privacy aspects of our Site or Services or would like to make a complaint, please contact us at: privacy@yembo.ai
+If you have questions about the privacy aspects of our website or Services or would like to make a complaint, please contact us at: privacy@yembo.ai.

-The following section applies to individuals in Canada.
+The following section applies to individuals located in Canada.

 We will process your Personal Data only with your knowledge and consent, except where exempted, required or permitted by applicable laws.
 The form of consent may vary depending on the circumstances and the type of information being requested.